formless-eng/share-v1-core/share/README.md

 ## Engineering

-The easiest way to do iterative smart contract development is by running a local blockchain on your workstation.
 We use Ganache and Truffle for running a local blockchain:

 1. Install truffle and ganache: